 Adding Details (buttons & embroidery)

-This is the fun part of the project where you can really personalize the look of your gingerbread boy or girl.
-Add colors to your project and be creative with the ways you can decorate the front body and head piece.
-It is important to note that although you have crochet two pieces for each candy cane holder you will only decorate details to the front piece.
+This is the fun part of the project, where you can really personalize the look of your gingerbread boy or girl.
+Add colors to your project and be creative with the ways you can decorate the front body and headpiece.
+It is important to note that although you have crocheted two pieces for each candy cane holder, you will only decorate the details on the front piece.

 Embroidering – I recommend watching the video for this part

-To add the details on the face, the smile and eyes, I used my yarn and needle to embroider them on.
-It was very difficult to try to photograph how to embroider so I do recommend you watch the video for this part if you haven’t embroidered on crochet before.
+To add the details on the face, the smile, and the eyes, I used my yarn and needle to embroider them on.
+It was very difficult to try to photograph how to embroider, so I recommend you watch the video for this part if you haven’t embroidered on crochet before.
 Essentially, you will weave the yarn between stitches to create a line.

 For the smile, I followed along the top of the stitches of round 2 (bottom of stitches from round 3) and began straight up from the center.
-Embroider along 3 stitches to the left, then the 3 stitches to the right and the smile is done.
-Next, find the spaced between the stitches the line straight up and down on each side of the face just above the inside edge of the smile and embroider 1 stitch up and down.
+Embroider along 3 stitches to the left, then the 3 stitches to the right, and the smile is done.
+Next, find the space between the stitches the line straight up and down on each side of the fac,e just above the inside edge of the smile, and embroider 1 stitch up and down.

 Body Outline Along Bottom of Dress or Shorts